 Poverty is perhaps the worst form of violence against children.
-In a country where 40 per cent of the population is poor, vulnerability to various forms of deprivation potentially affects almost one in two children.
+In a country where 40%of the population is poor, vulnerability to various forms of deprivation potentially affects almost one in two children.

-The number of children involved in work that seriously jeopardises their education and adequate development is unknown, but estimates range from 12.6 million (Census 2001), to 60-115 million, as claimed by civil society organisations.
+The number of children involved in work that seriously jeopardises their education and adequate development is unknown, but estimates range from 12.6 million (Census 2001) to 60-115 million, as civil society organizations claim.

 Children are victims of abuse, exploitation, neglect and violence within their own families, schools and communities.
-Child trafficking is an especially serious problem in the state of West Bengal. (give figures as worst performing district).
-Duped by traffickers, families give up their children on false promises of job, education and marriage opportunities away from the village.
-Trafficked children normally end up in the worst forms of exploitation, such as sex work, pornography, domestic labour.
+Child trafficking is an especially serious problem in the state of West Bengal.
+Duped by traffickers, families give up their children on false promises of employment, education and marriage opportunities away from the village.
+Trafficked children usually end up in the worst forms of exploitation, such as sex work, pornography, domestic labour.

-Since the late ’80s, CINI has worked with children living on the streets, run-away, missing, sexually and physically abused, at risk of early marriage, out of school, or victims of other forms of violence.
+Since the late 1980s, CINI has worked with children living on the streets, runaway, missing, sexually and physically abused, at risk of early marriage, out of school or victims of other forms of violence.
 CINI Child Protection Resource Centre coordinates programme activities and fosters innovation in both institutional and community-based child protection work.

-In partnership with the government and the police, we manage Childline services with five units deployed across the state of West Bengal offering a 24-hour toll free telephone helpline to extend assistance to children in distress.
-Children, adults and the police report on the hot line instances of child abuse, child labour and child trafficking.
-We also operate a helpline for teens and persons affected by HIV/AIDS, offering counselling and assistance.
+In partnership with the government and the police, we manage Childline services with five units deployed throughout the state of West Bengal offering a 24-hour toll-free telephone helpline to assist children in distress.
+Children, adults and the police report on the hotline cases of child abuse, child labour and child trafficking.
+We also operate a helpline for teens and people affected by HIV/AIDS, offering counselling and support.

-In parallel to institutional, rehabilitative services, CINI promotes child protection in deprived urban and rural communities through preventive action.
-Children and women’s groups advise families and local elected representatives (rural Panchayat Institutions and Urban Local Bodies) on how to avert violence, corporal punishment, early marriage, child trafficking and child labour in the community.
-Child protection cards and registers, community child protection mapping, child trafficking sentinel groups are among the tools used to make child protection an integral component of Child and Woman Friendly Communities.
+In parallel to institutional rehabilitative services, CINI promotes child protection in deprived urban and rural communities through preventive measures.
+Children and women’s groups advise families and local elected representatives (rural Panchayat Institutions and Urban Local Bodies) on how to prevent violence, corporal punishment, early marriage, child trafficking and child labour in the community.
+Child protection cards and registers, community child protection mapping, child trafficking sentinel groups are among the tools used to make child protection an integral part of child and womenn-riendly communities.